God harden Pharaoh’s heart; but was it by predestination?

 Paul continues to explain the spiritual promise from Abraham through Isaac, then Jacob.
 Now here is the tricky part:

-The very fact that God “hated” Esau and “loved” Jacob was because He foreknew the end result of their lives.
-Jacob may have been deceitful in his day, but he turned his life around and worshipped God.
+The very fact that God “hated” Esau and “loved” Jacob was because He foreknew the results of their lives.
+Jacob may have been deceitful at times, but he turned his life around and worshipped God.
 And even though he faulted during his early part of life, he always acknowledged God.
-He greatly valued the birth right, knowing that it possessed the blessing of God.
-Whereas Esau was a “godless man” who despised his birth right, selling it for a single meal (Heb12:16) .
+He greatly valued the birth right, knowing that it possessed the cherished blessing of God.
+Whereas Esau was a “godless man” who despised his birth right, selling it for a single meal (Heb12:16).

-This choice based on foreknowledge does not make God unjust, as Paul reiterates in Rom 9:14, but reveals Him to be omniscient – all-knowing!
+This choice based on foreknowledge does not make God unjust, as Paul reiterates in Rom 9:14; but reveals Him to be omniscient, which includes being all-knowing in time- past, present and future!

 And God chooses to show mercy and compassion on whom He desires through foreknowledge (Rom 9:15).
-For, as we saw earlier, He demonstrated compassion on the godless Egyptians even with having decreed a curse on the land, by forewarning them of the impending hail.
+For, as we saw earlier, He demonstrated compassion on the godless Egyptians even with having decreed a curse on the land, by forewarning them of the impending hail, revealing His loving kindness and long-suffering.

-So it doesn’t depend on what man wills or does.
+So His ultimate will does not depend on what man wills or does.
 If God wants to bring about His purpose He will do so (Rom 9:16).
-Nevertheless, He will always do so within the bounds of righteousness and justice, borne by infinite love.
+Nevertheless, He will always do so within the bounds of righteousness and justice, borne by benevolence of infinite love.

 Nothing has the power to change the eternal purpose of God

-God raised Pharaoh through the foreknowledge of what Pharaoh would be (Rom 9:17).
-Through intervention coupled with universal providence, God brings about His purpose, showing mercy to some and confirming others in their sin (Rom 9:18).
-Nothing has power to change or upset the eternal purposes of God.
+God raised Pharaoh through the foreknowledge of what Pharaoh would be (Rom 9:17), and waited 400 years to do so.
+Through universal providence coupled with direct intervention, God brings about His purpose, showing mercy to those who will walk with Him, and confirming others in their sin (Rom 9:18).
+Nothing has the power to change or upset the eternal purposes of God.

 But some seeing God’s actions from an isolated position may say that if God hardens who He will, and beyond their will, then how can He find fault with one?
 (See Rom 9:19)

 Paul says that we cannot answer back to God and ask why He made us so (Rom 9:20)?
-God’s purposes are beyond man’s, and as a species we are like clay in His hands.
-He produces from the same clay some for honourable use, while others are destined for common use (Rom 9:21-22).
-But all is done with God’s foreknowledge of all things.
+God’s purposes are beyond sinful man’s, working them by love; and as a species, we are like clay in His hands.
+He produces from the same clay some for honorable use, while others He destines for common use (Rom 9:21-22).
+However, He does not do this by arbitrary choice based on His Sovereignty, but acts with foreknowledge of all things in all that He does.
+Each person is being molded by God through providence and direct intervention based on His foreknowledge of what we do.
+Nothing, not even our free will can alter the course of His intentions.

-Paul opens our minds to the underlying current of God’s purpose in preserving Pharaoh, despite his evil; he says that God “endured with much patience” vessels of wrath.
-That is; those who would become vessels of wrath because of their evil lives.
-God endures all evil on earth, but through it He brings about His purposes through time, patience, providence, and personal intervention where He deems fit.
+Paul opens our minds to the underlying current of God’s purpose in preserving Pharaoh despite his evil.
+He says that God “endured with much patience” vessels of wrath.
+That is; those who would become vessels of wrath because of their choices to practice evil in their lives.
+God endures all evil on earth, but in spite of it He brings about His purposes through time, patience, providence, and personal intervention where He deems fit.

 “But, indeed, for this reason I have allowed you to remain (raise you up), in order to show you My power and in order to proclaim My name through all the earth.
 (Exo 9:16)

-God suffers Pharaoh’s rebellion against Himself in order to reveal Himself to mankind, and for separating a people for Himself, through which He would bring forth the eternal purpose in mankind, which is to win (save) a people for His eternal possession – those who will love Him from the heart; who will be forever thankful for His wonderful kindness in redeeming them through His own sacrifice in the Person of Christ.
+God suffered Pharaoh’s rebellion against Himself in order to reveal Himself to mankind, and for separating a people for Himself, through which He would bring forth the eternal purpose in mankind, which is to win (save) a people for His eternal possession; i.e. those who will love Him from the heart; who will be forever thankful for His wonderful kindness in redeeming them through His own sacrifice in the Person of Christ.

 God is love.
-He predestines no one to perdition – an eternity in torment for any reason other than that they have chosen to live their lives in evil, and to live apart from Him and His persuasions of righteousness.
-All have the evidence of God within, put there by God Himself (Rom 1:19-20), therefore, they have no excuse.
-God made man to be partakers of His love leading to eternal happiness in Him.
+He predestines no one to perdition (which is an eternity in torment) for any reason other than that they have chosen to live their lives in evil, and to live apart from Him and His persuasions of righteousness.
+All have the evidence of God’s existence within, put there by God Himself (Rom 1:19-20), therefore, they have no excuse.
+God made man to be partakers of His love, leading to eternal happiness in Him.

 Conclusion to why God hardened Pharaoh’s heart: